-Once the best diagnostic lens is identified, sagittal height and individual hemi-meridians can be modified as needed for design customization.
+Once the best diagnostic lens is identified, sagittal height and individual hemi-meridians can be modified as needed for design customization, using the graphical representations for each individual hemi-meridian provided in your FitConnect account.

 Fitting guide is based on a simplified system for each eye.